Erin Burke-Brown, Ph.D.

 |CMST 401||The Capstone Community Engagement Seminar (service learning)||1|

 VCU ASPiRE sections of UNIV 200 and CMST 300 are taught on the first floor of the West Grace Street South residence hall in state-of-the-art classrooms.
 The remaining three community-based service-learning seminars are taught in the Metro Richmond area by an interdisciplinary faculty that collaborates with a wide variety of community partners.
-Nonprofit organizations, schools, community associations, businesses, government offices and agencies develop sustainable partnerships with VCU ASPiRE to provide students with real-world experience that result in positive social change within local communities.
+Nonprofit organizations, schools, community associations, businesses, government offices and agencies develop sustainable partnerships with VCU ASPiRE to provide students with real-world experience that results in positive social change within local communities.

 In addition to the classroom experiences, the certificate of completion requires a minimum of 100 hours of cocurricular experiences across the two-year program.
 A cocurricular experience can occur within the residence halls of the living-learning community, on campus, in the community or as part of a national or global VCU ASPiRE service project.
 These out-of-the-classroom experiences provide students with community-engagement-focused learning experiences in nontraditional settings.
 Community engagement cocurricular activities fall into three broad categories: (1) community-based service (volunteering); (2) community-based learning (speakers, workshops, training, etc.); and (3) community- or campus-based leadership (organizational or event leadership).
 To satisfy all cocurricular requirements of the certificate, VCU ASPiRE scholars must complete at least 75 hours in community-based service, 15 hours in community-based learning and 10 hours in community or campus leadership.